One of the best things about the Spanish conditional tense is that it is one of the easiest Spanish verb tenses to conjugate.

 Use #4 – For guessing what might have happened in the past

-Question: Do you know what Paco did yesterday?
+Question: Do you know where Paco was yesterday?

-Hypothesis: I don’t know, he could have gone to the beach.
+Hypothesis: I don’t know, he may have been at the beach.

 Question: Do you know why Maria was in a bad mood last week?